rija/ghost-ssg/.github/pull_request_template.md

   * [ ] I have read, understood and agreed to the terms of the CODE_OF_CONDUCT document
   * [ ] I have read, understood and agreed to the terms of the CONTRIBUTING document
   * [ ] I have read, understood and agreed to the terms of the SECURITY document
-  * [ ] I have tested thoroughly the changes on my local environment

   Additionally, for changes to documentation: